 Repeat until desired wall height is achieved.
 Finish off with coping blocks.
+All coping components should be secured with Approved concrete adhesive.

 PROTRUDING STAIRS

 The following steps provide guidelines for the construction of protruding or outside stairs.
 Proper compaction within the walls and under the treads, along with the use of geogrid to prevent settlement, is critical to the long-term performance.